The Whole Health Model

 William Becker, M.D., and Karen Seal, M.D. are co-PIs on a study meant to establish and implement a new Whole Health paradigm for chronic pain care, emphasizing non-pharmacological self-management of pain that reduces pain symptoms and improves overall functioning and quality of life in veterans.
 To learn more about their study as part of the PMC, click here.

-For more information about The Whole Health Model, please see the following links:
+For more information on Whole Health, please see the following links:

 Whole Health for Life